CarloCattano/webserv/README.md

 ## Current open fronts:

 * Carlo :
-- [ ] Limit the client body (use: curl -X POST -H "Content-Type: plain/text" --data "BODY IS HERE write something shorter or longer than body limit")

-- [ ] Search for the HTTP response status codes list on the internet.
-During this evaluation, if any status codes is wrong, don't give any related points.
-        - create execve error hadling

 - [ ] Verify there is no memory leak (Monitor the process memory usage.
 It should not go up indefinitely).
         -track fds flag on valgrind
+        - check where to clear and modify destructors

+- [X] Search for the HTTP response status codes list on the internet.
+During this evaluation, if any status codes is wrong, don't give any related points.
+        - wrong file
+- [X] Limit the client body (use: curl -X POST -H "Content-Type: plain/text" --data "BODY IS HERE write something shorter or longer than body limit")
 - [X] Execve error handling
 - [X] POST  request is hanging on a cgi to folder or non existent
 - [X] track all read/recv/write/send returns for errors
 - [X] Upload some file to the server and get it back.